Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 8.1.7 (PROGRAM) Computing Interest

 Our next program prints a table showing the value of $100 invested at different rates of interest over a period of years.
 The user will enter an interest rate and the number of years the money will be invested.
-The table will show the value of the money at one-year intervals—at that interest rate and the next four higher rates—assuming that interest is compounded once a year.
+The table will show the value of the money at one-year intervals --- at that interest rate and the next four higher rates --- assuming that interest is compounded once a year.
 Here's what a session with the program will look like:

 ```shell
 Enter interest rate: 6